silvvquiroz/bouquet-hunter/README.md

 # bouquet-hunter
-Desktop app based on Eelectron.js.
-You have to guess if the pic it's my perfect kind of bouquet or nottt.
+Desktop app based on Electron.js.
+You must guess if the pic it's my perfect kind of bouquet or nottt.
 Sort of a quiz game ;)